SayMosaic/did-you-mean-bing/README.md

 didYouMean('play fireworks by katy perry')
 // 'play firework by katy perry'
 ```
 `aggressiveDidYouMeanSpotify` , aggressively finds a track/album/artist/playlist on spotify.
 Returns the item with its spotify `id`, and `type`.
+If it's a playlist, `userId` will also be returned.
 ```
 aggressiveDidYouMeanSpotify('play fireworks by katy perry')
 // {type: 'track', id: '1mXuMM6zjPgjL4asbBsgnt'}